winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 5. If an unsigned user attempts to access a preview environment, they will be directed to the Wing Cloud sign-in page in order to complete the sign-in process before proceeding.
 6. If a Wing Cloud signed-in user that doesn't have access to the preview environment's repository attempts to access a preview environment, they will be directed to the Wing Cloud dashboard page and will be notified that they don't have access to the preview environment's repository.

-#### Wing Cloud Dashboard
+#### Wing Cloud View for Signed-In Users

-1. Once signed in, you will be redirected to the Wing Cloud dashboard page.
+1. Once signed in, you will automatically see Wing Cloud page for signed-in users.
-2. From Wing Cloud dashboard you can install Wing Cloud application on any of your repositories.
+2. You can install Wing Cloud application on any of your repositories.
-3. Wing Cloud dashboard page display a list of all the repositories that you have installed Wing Cloud application on.
+3. Signed-in users see a list of all the repositories that have Wing Cloud application installed.
 4. For each repository, there is a list of all the preview environments.
 5. In order to see a preview environment, click on the preview environment url.